Healthy Families America

 Perinatal Depression Outreach Program

 The Perinatal Depression Outreach Program (PDOP) is dedicated to helping women understand the emotions that accompany pregnancy and the postpartum period.
-Since many women experience some form of depression or anxiety during pregnancy or after giving birth, Sinai Hospital's PDOP helps women identify when their experience is more than the "baby blues" requiring further assessment and treatment.
+Since many women experience some form of depression or anxiety during pregnancy or after giving birth, Sinai Hospital's PDOP helps women identify when their experience is more than the "baby blues," and requires further assessment and treatment.

-We offer depression screening, clinical assessments, treatment referrals, education on the risk and symptoms of perinatal depression and anxiety, follow up by phone, home visits and group support.
+We offer depression screening, clinical assessments, treatment referrals, education on the symptoms and risks of perinatal depression and anxiety, a weekly support group, and telephone follow-up.
+For more information, contact Sara Daly at 410-601-7832 or email@example.com.

 Perinatal Addictions Specialist

-The mission is to assist substance using/abusing women who are pregnant or who have recently delivered.
-Services provided address illicit drug use/abuse in order to maintain and enhance women's health as well as that of their children.
+The mission of the Perinatal Addictions Specialist is to assist substance using/abusing women who are pregnant or who have recently delivered.
+Services provided address illicit drug use/abuse in order to maintain and enhance the mother's health as well as that of her children.

-Program services include providing addiction assessments for appropriate treatment referrals, follow up services by means of in-home education, advocacy and services coordination.
+Program services include addiction assessments for appropriate treatment referrals, follow-up services by means of in-home education, advocacy and services coordination.
 We also provide a psycho educational group for women who only use/abuse marijuana.
+For more information, contact Stephanie Cockrell at 410-601-5047 or firstname.lastname@example.org.

 Youth Development Specialist

-The mission is to assist fathers and young men to play an active role in community and family life.
-Our male youth development specialist provides assistance with learning skills for responsible fatherhood.
-He encourages and makes referrals for education, job training, and employment.
-Our youth development specialist acts as an inspirational mentor to boys and male youth.
+The mission of the Youth Development Specialist is to help fathers and young men to take an active role in the community and their family life.
+Our youth development specialist provides assistance with learning skills for responsible fatherhood.
+He encourages and makes referrals for education, job training and employment, and acts as an inspirational mentor to boys and male youth.
 He also facilitates teen empowerment groups at schools and community centers within the Park Heights community.
+For more information, contact Garrick Williams at 410-601-6258 or email@example.com.

 Community Health Education

-Community Health Education (CHE) at LifeBridge Health provides health promotion programs and disease prevention activities and screenings to the communities we serve as well as the employee population.
-Education programs such as Eating for Energy and Healthy Grocery Store Tours are hands-on activities that help participants improve their health knowledge and learn new skills to move them forward in their health journey.
+LifeBridge Health provides health promotion programs and disease prevention activities and screenings to the communities we serve as well as our employee population.
+Education programs are usually hands-on activities that help participants improve their health knowledge and learn new skills to move them forward in their wellness journey.
+Examples include: